cheatham1/GetStartedBook/README.md

 Use your cursor to apply selections to a particular variable, and the effect on the other variables is seen immediately.

-Histogram Analyser will help you to understand the data and the relationship between the signal and background processes.
+The Histogram Analyser will help you understand the data and the relationship between the signal and background processes.
 It can simplify and speed-up the selection of cuts, before coding an analysis.

 ## ROOT browser